sl4m/skim.cc/_posts/2010-06-21-tic-tac-toe-limelight.markdown

 	creating file:       ./limelight_test/spec/default_scene/default_scene_spec.rb
 {% endhighlight %}

 You may immediately notice how similar it looks to a newly generated Rails app.
-The file structure, however, is different.
+The file structure, however, is different, taking on the theatre metaphor.
 Here's a brief description:

 {% highlight text %}
 + default_scene - Each scene is in its own folder.